enormandeau/barque/README.md

 - Merge unique reads (Python script)
 - Find species associated with each unique read (`usearch`)
 - Summarize results (Python script)
+  - Tables of phylum, genus, and species counts per sample
+  - Chimera sequences
   - Cases of multiple hits with equal scores
-  - Number of sequences per species per sample
   - Number of reads remaining at each analysis step
-  - Output most frequent but non-annotated sequences for blast on NCBI nt/nr
+  - Output most frequent but non-annotated sequences to blast on NCBI nt/nr

 ## Running the pipeline

 For each new project, get a new copy of **Barque** from the sources listed in the **Installation** section and copy your data in the `04_data` folder.
-You will also need to put a `usearch`-indexed database (usually `bold.udb`) in the `03_databases` folder.
-If you do not already have the indexed database and want to use BOLD, you will need to download all the animal bins from [this BOLD page](http://www.boldsystems.org/index.php/Public_BarcodeIndexNumber_Home).
+You will also need to put a usearch-indexed database (usually `bold.udb`) in the `03_databases` folder.

+If you do not already have the indexed database and want to use BOLD, you will need to download all the animal bins from
+[this BOLD page](http://www.boldsystems.org/index.php/Public_BarcodeIndexNumber_Home).
 Put the downloaded Fasta files in `03_databases/bold_bins` (you may need to create that folder), and run the commands to format the bold database:

 ```
+# Format each bin individually
 # Note: the `species_to_remove.txt` file is optional
-# Format each bin individually
 ls -1 03_databases/bold_bins/*.fas.gz |
     parallel echo {} \; ./01_scripts/util/format_bold_database.py \
     {} {.}_prepared.fasta.gz species_to_remove.txt